 71-102CP - Continuous Disclosure and Other Exemptions Relating to Foreign Issuers [CP Proposed - Lapsed]

-(2) This Companion Policy provides information about how the provincial and territorial securities regulatory authorities interpret the Instrument, and should be read in conjunction with it.
+(2) This Companion Policy provides information about how the Canadian securities regulatory authorities interpret the Instrument, and should be read in conjunction with it.

-In addition to the Instrument, foreign issuers should consult the following non-exhaustive list of legislation to see how it may apply to them:
+In addition to this Instrument, foreign issuers should consult the following non-exhaustive list of legislation to see how it may apply to them:

 (1) Implementing Legislation (the regulation, rule, ruling, order or other instrument that implements the Instrument in each applicable jurisdiction);

 (2) NI 51-102;

 (3) National Instrument 71-101The Multijurisdictional Disclosure System (“NI 71-101”).

 1.3 Multijurisdictional Disclosure System

 (1) NI 71-101 permits certain US incorporated issuers to satisfy specified Canadian CD requirements by using disclosure prepared in accordance with US requirements.
 The Instrument does not replace or alter NI 71-101.
 There are instances in which NI 71-101 and the Instrument offer similar relief to a reporting issuer, but other instances in which the relief available to a reporting issuer in one instrument differs from the relief available to the reporting issuer under the other instrument.
 Many issuers that are eligible for an exemption under the Instrument will be ineligible to rely on NI 71-101 and vice versa.
 For example, the Instrument defines a class of “SEC foreign issuers”.
 Not all US issuers referred to in NI 71-101 are SEC foreign issuers and not all SEC foreign issuers are US issuers.